 Figuring out who to send to

 What defines an “inactive subscriber” is different for every brand and industry.
-In this post from Litmus, they recommend thinking about the following as you determine your parameters:
+In a post from Litmus, they recommend thinking about the following as you determine your parameters:

 - Types of behavior: While most people generally focus on opens and clicks (or the lack thereof) while choosing an audience for their re-engagement campaign, you can also consider behavior on your website and purchase history.